AlaskaAirlines/WebCoreStyleSheets/README.md

 This should open the file in your default browser.

-This file is ignored and will not be added to the version control.
+This file is ignored and will not be added to version control.

 ## Tests